Meredithnbayliss/osticket-prereqs/README.md

 <br />
 <img src="https://i.imgur.com/N10VQV5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 In step 5, we check that IIS is installed properly.
-Then we install  MySQL 5.5 We will add credentials to access this software by using the username: root and password of our choice.
+Then we install  MySQL 5.5, which will be used as the database OSTicket operates with.
+We will add credentials to access this software by using the username: root and password of our choice.
 </p>
 <br  />
 </p>